 Survivors of Holocaust are viewed and honored as winners, whose struggle and suffering brought peace and more developed social order on Earth.
 New generations of young people are taught that their world of opportunities is possible due to suffering, deaths, and struggle of millions of Jews against Nazis.

-Survivals of Stalinist’s repressions are viewed as losers who were unlucky to be in wrong time in a wrong place.
+Survivals of Stalinist’s repressions are viewed as losers who were unlucky to be in wrong time in the wrong place.
 Soviet victims did not bring any victory: they wasted their lives and times on useless suffering.
-Stalin has been recently voted by Russian population as the third most popular man in history of Russia.
+Stalin has been recently voted by the Russian population as the third most popular man in the history of Russia.

 The current situation in Russia in relation to Stalinists’ repressions is full of very strong emotions, positions, arguments, fantasies, and myths among political parties, their leaders, state officials, etc. However, if we remove all superficial ideological bubbles, the essence of Soviet repressions and KGB logistic was very primitive.
 How to analyze them?
 It is very simple and easy.
 We should not focus here on fantasies, myths, ideologies, and other spiritual things, but on what practically matters, “What did they do to other people?”

 KGB agents organized killings of millions of totally innocent other Soviet citizens including children and the aged.
 German Nazis were less silly since they were fooled into killing other nations, not their own.
-(Milgram experiment was a similar example of fooling by authority into killing of the innocent others under pretence of studying “science and learning”).
+(Milgram experiment was a similar example of fooling by the authority into the killing of the innocent others under the pretense of studying “science and learning”).